reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

   </p>
 </div>

-`H2` database has compatibilities modes to other databases, that can be used in production, but there are still differences.
-It means, the SQL code for a
+`H2` database has compatibilities modes to other databases, that can be used in production.
+With these modes we can start the `H2` database with keywords, that compatible with another database, for example `PostgreSQL`.
+But there are still differences.
-`H2` can look different from the code for `PostgresSQL`.
+It means, the SQL code for a `H2` can look different from the code for `PostgresSQL`.

 Let's imagine we have an SQL script.